dev-xo/remix-auth-totp/README.md

 // prisma/schema.prisma

 /**
- * The OTP model only requires 2 fields: code and active.
+ * The OTP model only requires 3 fields: code, active and attempts.
  *
  * The `code` field will be a String and will be unique.
  * The `active` field will be a Boolean and will be set to false by default.